julisunkan/mos/replit.md

 [x] **Migration Status: COMPLETED** - Successfully migrated from Replit Agent to Replit environment on August 8, 2025.
 All packages installed, PostgreSQL database configured, and admin user created.
 Application running successfully on port 5000. **Data persistence confirmed** - all user credentials and database data are preserved across application restarts. **Currency Fix Applied** - Fixed hardcoded $ symbols in POS JavaScript to use dynamic currency from company settings.

+✅ **Inline Message System: COMPLETED** - Replaced all popup notifications (alert/confirm dialogs) with modern inline message system across the entire application.
+Messages now appear at the top of pages with auto-hide functionality and better user experience.

 ✅ **Enhanced Database Architecture**: Added multi-store support with Store and UserStore models ✅ **Supplier Management**: Purchase order system with supplier relationships
 ✅ **Stock Management**: Inter-store stock transfers and inventory tracking per location